neondatabase/website/content/docs/tutorial/neon-tutorial.md

 Welcome to the _Neon tutorial_.
 The purpose of this tutorial is to introduce you to basic concepts and features of Neon.
 The tutorial consists of several sections, each covering a different concept or feature.

-The _Neon Tutorial_ covers the following topics:
+The tutorial covers the following topics:

 - [Create a Neon project and add data](/docs/tutorial/create-project-and-schema)
 - [Recover lost data with branching](/docs/tutorial/data-recovery-with-branching)